 Growth has occurred in the hair-sheep sector, which include Katahdin, Dorper, and Texel breeds.
-These sheep easily adapt to warmer, more humid conditions of the southern United States and do not require a shearing experience, unlike other breeds.
+These sheep easily adapt to warmer, more humid conditions of the southern United

+States and do not require shearing, unlike other breeds.
 This factor allows the U.S. to provide sheep suitable for all types of climates.